The Lenten Season In Our Catholic Home

 Fridays During Lent

-Crafting our Stations of the Cross – kit from Illuminated Ink (also available at Amazon and from Catholic Child!)
+Crafting our Stations of the Cross – kit from Illuminated Ink (also available at Amazon)

 Some excellent resources for praying the Stations of the Cross at Home with Children include The Stations of the Cross for Children (Glory Stories), The Way of the Cross for Children DVD, and Praying the Way of the Cross (featuring Liam Neeson).
 We also have an assortment of books and coloring books for the children as well.
 Jesse Tree Treasures also carries a lovely set of Stations of the Cross Ornaments